htcondor/htcondor/docs/man-pages/condor_gpu_discovery.rst

 for ``-nested`` properties, or as the *prefix string* in attribute names when ``-not-nested`` properties are chosen.

-For machines with more than one or two NVIDIA devices, it is recommended that you also use the ``-short-uuid`` or ``-uuid`` option.
+For machines with more than one GPU device, it is recommended that you also use the ``-short-uuid`` or ``-uuid`` option.
 The uuid value assigned by NVIDA to each GPU is unique, so  using this option provides stable device identifiers for your devices.
 The ``-short-uuid`` option uses only part of the